gladex/MetCS/README.md

 Systematic integration of MetCS Information across multiple CLs from the ENC Consortium portal.

-1. Introduction
+1. Introduction to the script package:

-2. Integration of Data
+2. Integration of multiple omics data:

 3. Etc.